trigaten/Learn_Prompting/docs/basics/roles.md

 <AIInput>
 Write a review of [pizza place].
 </AIInput>

-The AI's (GPT-3 davinci-003) answer is highlighted in green:

 <AIOutput>
 "I recently had the pleasure of trying [random pizza place] and I must say that I was thoroughly impressed.
 The pizza was cooked to perfection and the toppings were fresh and flavorful.
 The crust was light and crispy, and the sauce was just the right amount of tangy.
 The service was also top-notch; the staff was friendly and attentive.
 Overall, I had a great experience and would definitely recommend [random pizza place] to anyone looking for a delicious pizza."